zopefoundation/zope.component/docs/narr.rst

 especially the case when different Interfaces are adapt to (opposed to this example).

-To look up a multi-adapter, use either `queryMultiAdapter` or `getMultiAdapter`:
+To look up a multi-adapter, use either :func:`queryMultiAdapter` or :func:`getMultiAdapter`:

 .. doctest::